 The ear is a remarkably complex sound system.
-A good understanding of how we hear is beneficial for understanding hearing loss.
+A good understanding of how we hear is beneficial for understand hearing loss.

 Outer Ear (External Ear)